marcomontalbano/cv/README.md

 ## Development

-I'm using [Netlify CMS](https://www.netlifycms.org/) to make instant changes to the pdf.
-I configured Netlify CMS to store all data in `.json` format inside the `./content` folder.
+I'm using [Decap CMS](https://decapcms.org/) (formerly Netlify CMS) to make instant changes to the pdf.
+I configured Decap CMS to store all data in `.json` format inside the `./content` folder.

 I created this script [`netlify-cms-json-exporter`](https://github.com/marcomontalbano/netlify-cms-json-exporter) which is able to read all data from json and create a javascript object resolving relations between different collections.
 This object is then used by [Preact CLI](https://github.com/preactjs/preact-cli) to pre-render the data.